kudona25/RESET-ADPASSWD/README.md

 ## 🔐 Purpose

-The tool was developed in response to findings from HQ via CrowdStrike, which detected a significant number of compromised passwords within our AD environment.
-To mitigate this risk and comply with organizational security standards, I implemented a custom password validation system to guide users toward setting stronger, more secure passwords.
+This tool was developed to help users change their Active Directory passwords securely and conveniently through a web interface.
+It enforces strong password policies to reduce the risk of weak or predictable passwords and improves overall security hygiene within an AD environment.
+Additionally, it integrates with the Have I Been Pwned API to check whether a password has been exposed in known data breaches.

 ## ✅ Key Features